MichaelSebero/Media-Tools/README.md

 ## Mass Thumbnail
 This script adds thumbnails of the user's choice to `.mp3` and `.flac` files in a given directory.

+## Remove Audio
+This script removes audio from video files in a given directory.

 ## Sort by Album
 This script organizes songs within a specified directory by creating folders named after their album metadata.